Approximately 200 members work on wetland, coastal and forest projects in the region.

 There are many conservation issues for our branch.
-Protecting shorebird nesting sites requires advocacy to the councils to enforce bylaws and education and include provisions in regional and district plans.
+Protecting shorebird nesting sites requires advocacy to the councils to introduce and enforce bylaws and education and include provisions in regional and district plans.

 A lot of work is done under the RMA making submissions on resource consents to ensure the best possible conditions to avoid, remedy or mitigate adverse effects on the environment e.g. the renewal of Trustpower’s Matahina dam consent where extensive fish passage conditions have been imposed and gravel extractions from the rivers where banded dotterel may nest.

 The branch has put in a lot of effort to secure sound district and regional plan provisions, especially those affecting indigenous biodiversity and landscapes and environmental sustainability and has put significant effort into the Whakatane and Opotiki District Plans, and the Bay of Plenty Regional Coastal Environment Plan.

 Rivers are a focus for catchment planning.
 The LAWA website www.lawa.org.nz is showing increased nitrogen and turbidity in the Rangitaiki River at Murupara, likely attributable to land use intensification in the upper catchment, and turbidity and bacteria levels at Te Teko being in the bottom 50% of equivalent sites, and the bottom 25% for nitrogen and phosphorus.

 Several years ago Branch action stopped the building of an eight storey building at Whakatane Heads which would have seriously impacted on the outstanding landscapes of Kohi Point and the Opihi Spit.
 The Court awarded the branch significant costs which the developer, Robert Power, has yet to pay.

 Our branch always appreciates the help of volunteers and encourages people to take part in our activities.